Coltaho/Autosplitters/BeforeTheEcho/README.md

 - Automatically start the timer when you start a run.
 Timer starts after selecting the difficulty
 - Automatically split when you get to the next floor (Guardian is dead and text is done) and on last boss hit

+**Note that if your game opens in compatibility/Run As Admin mode, LiveSplit must be started with Run As Admin mode to work**

 ## Installation

 - Go to "Edit Splits.." in LiveSplit